AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/dev/2020-09-01-optimizing-images-for-the-web.md

 But let's say you've decided to firmly stand your ground and defend your right to stuff every page with cat photos and GIFs.
 Or perhaps you're building an image-intensive user interface like GIPHY's.
 What are your options then?

 Two of the best ways to optimize images for the web are by using the WebP image format and lazy loading images with JavaScript.
-Combine the two, and you may very well score a solid 100 on Lighthouse for even the most image-heavy pages on your website:
+Combine the two, and you'll make Lighthouse happy on even the most image-heavy pages on your website:

 {% include picture.html img="lighthouse.png" alt="Lighthouse audit for aleksandrhovhannisyan.com/blog/" %}

+{% include toc.md %}

 ## The WebP Image Format